-Shorthand-typist: a common job for women before the computer age
+The shorthand-typist: a common women’s job before the computer age

-A shorthand typist was someone, usually a woman, who used shorthand to take dictation of letters and other documents and then typed them.
+A shorthand-typist was someone, usually a woman, who used shorthand to take dictation of letters and other documents and then typed them.
 This was before the development of dictation and word-processing software which enabled people to do their own typing.
+This page explains.
+It also describes the training of shorthand-typists and elaborates on their work with special reference to the 'typing pool' which was widespread and essential in large organisations.

 What shorthand-typists were

 A shorthand typist was someone, usually a woman, who used shorthand to take dictation of letters and other documents and then typed them.
-Shorthand-typists were not generally responsible to any one man - yes, almost always at man - and they tended to work in a pool with other shorthand-typists, although there were exceptions.
+Shorthand-typists were not generally responsible to any one man - yes, almost always at man - and they tended to work in a pool with other shorthand-typists, although there were exceptions - more of which below.

 Whenever a man wanted a letter sent, a shorthand-typist would be called into his office, notebook and pencil in hand, and he would dictate the letter at normal speech speed.
 She wrote it down in what was known as 'shorthand', and took it away to type on her manual typewriter.